Fire World: Mystical Beings

-Fire Birds are very mysterious creatures, many Co:pern:icans have wanted to have one as a pet and they are generally regarded as a very high being/creature.
+Firebirds are very mysterious creatures.
+Many Co:pern:icans have wanted to have one as a pet and they are generally regarded as a very high being/creature.
 They have a large eyrie up in the Librarium near the Isenfire tapestry.
-There are a few main Fire Birds e.g. Runcey which is Rosa's almost pet meaning he follows her and helps her out.
-However, the name 'Runcey' is just a nickname, the green firebirds real name is Aleron, the other two main firebirds are the red firebird Askiar and the cream firebird Aurielle who is the leader of the eyrie.
+There are a few main Firebirds, such as Runcey, which is Rosa's almost pet meaning he follows her and helps her out.
+However, the name 'Runcey' is just a nickname; the green Firebird's real name is Aleron.
+The other two main firebirds are the red Firebird Askiar and the cream Firebird Aurielle, who is the leader of the eyrie.